Resimmune: Description of molecule

 Resimmune is a bivalent anti-T cell immunotoxin, A-dmDT390-bisFv(UCHT1).
-The diphtheria toxin moiety has been modified to include an NH2 terminal alanine (A) and two double mutations (dm) have been made to prevent glycosylation in the eukaryotic expression system, Pichia pastoris (Liu et al., 2000; Thompson et al., 2001; Woo et al., 2002).
+The diphtheria toxin moiety has been modified to include an NH2-terminal alanine (A) and two double mutations (dm) have been made to prevent glycosylation in the eukaryotic expression system, Pichia pastoris.).
 The bivalent immunotoxin, A-dmDT390-bisFv(UCHT1) contains the first 390 amino acid residues of diphtheria toxin (DT) and two tandem sFv molecules derived from UCHT1 parental antibody (an anti-CD3 antibody).
-The first 390 amino acid residues of DT (DT390) contain the catalytic domain or A chain of DT that inhibits protein synthesis by ADP ribosylation of elongation factor 2 (EF-2) and the translocation domain that translocates the catalytic domain to the cytosol by interaction with cytosolic Hsp90 and thioredoxin reductase (Ratts et al., 2003).
+The first 390 amino acid residues of DT (DT390) contain the catalytic domain or A chain of DT that inhibits protein synthesis by ADP ribosylation of elongation factor 2 (EF-2) and the translocation domain that translocates the catalytic domain to the cytosol by interaction with cytosolic Hsp90 and thioredoxin reductase.
 This single chain recombinant immunotoxin selectively kills human malignant T cells and transiently depletes normal T cells.
 Malignant T cells are 30-fold more sensitive to A-dmDT390-bisFv(UCHT1) compared to normal resting T cells.